shageevan/cistarter/README.md

-ci-app-starter-kit
+CodeIgniter App Starter Kit
 ==================

-CodeIgniter App Starter Kit
+This repository will help you kickstart your codeigniter projects.